beachparty/beachparty.github.io/_posts/2016-11-05-Remember-Poem.md

 You see Trump is a Twat, he’s a rich Plutocratic
 And half of a rigged two horse race.
 Then there’s Clinton the Cunt, standing slightly in front, Corrupt?
-She's a fucking disgrace!
+She's a fucking disgrace! <!--more-->
 They lie, and they cheat, while they fight for this seat, In the White House to rule the land.
 What a terrible choice,